build-on-aws/bedrock-agent-txt2sql/README.md

 - Select the Anthropic: Claude V2 model.
 Now, we need to add instructions by creating a prompt that defines the rules of operation for the agent.
 In the prompt below, we provide specific direction on how the model should answer questions.
 Copy, then paste the details below into the agent instructions.

 "You are a SQL developer that creates queries for Amazon Athena and returns data when requested.
-You will use the schema tables provided here <athena_schema> to create queries for the Athena database.
+You will use the schema tables provided here <athena_schema> to create queries for the Athena database like <athena_example>.
 Format every query correctly.
-Be friendly in every response."
+Be friendly in every response"

 ![Model select2](Streamlit_App/images/select_model.png)